ronan-s1/Anonalyse-GPT/README.md

 ## Description

 Anonalyse-GPT is a powerful tool for data analysis tasks where privacy and data confidentiality are crucial.
-By working with fake data and anonymized column names, users can explore and analyze data without exposing sensitive information.
+By working with dummy data and column names, users can explore and analyse data without exposing sensitive information.

 You can see what the AI is doing by looking at your terminal.